Winter Safety Tips

-- Keep portable space heaters at least 3 feet from anything that can burn, including bedding, furniture, and clothing.
+- Keep portable space heaters at least three feet from anything that can burn, including bedding, furniture, and clothing.
 Never drape anything over a space heater to dry.

-- Keep extra blankets on hand, flashlights with extra batteries, matches, a first aid kit, manual can opener, snow shovel and rock salt or kitty litter, and special items such as diapers, medications, bottled water, and canned food or food that does not require refrigeration or cooking.
+- Keep on-hand extra blankets, flashlights with extra batteries, matches, a first aid kit, manual can opener, snow shovel and rock salt or kitty litter, and special items such as diapers, medications, bottled water, and canned food or food that does not require refrigeration or cooking.

 - Check weather reports or travel advisories.
 Avoid traveling on ice-covered roads if at all possible.
 If you must travel, make sure someone knows your route, destination and expected arrival time.

 - Never rely on your car to provide sufficient heat; the car may break down.
 Always dress warmly in clothes appropriate for winter conditions.